reelyactive/bins-webhook/README.md

 The detection (appearance) of a new bin can optionally be signalled on a general-purpose output of the CS463 reader by setting the `cs463SignalAppearance` option to `true`.

 In this case, GPO1 will be closed when a new bin appears and opened after `signalAppearanceMilliseconds`.
 If multiple bins appear within the signal window, GPO1 will be opened `signalAppearanceMilliseconds` after the last bin appears within the window.

+Note that toggling GPO1 on the CS463 may require additional permissions which can be set with the following commands (on the CS463 itself):

+    sudo chmod 755 /opt/inf_out_set
+    sudo chmod 666 /sys/class/gpio/gpio205/value

 License